What is CPI and its importance in Forex Trading

 Understanding economic indicators

-Let us start by understanding economic indicators a bit better.
+Let’s start by understanding economic indicators a bit better.

-The most essential tool in Fundamental Analysis is Economic Indicators.
 Economic Indicators are statistics about economic activity.

 These indicators can reveal the overall health of an economy.